 The use of the Activation Lock cannot be prevented using the configuration profile if the device user has already enabled the Activation Lock for his/her device using Find my iPhone/iPad.

-If your devices are not Supervised, but you’re interested in using this configuration profile, see enabling Supervised mode with the Apple Configurator.
-You can also supervise devices by enrolling them to Miradore through Apple Business Manager (previously Apple Device Enrollment Program).
+If your devices are not supervised, but you're interested in using this configuration profile, see enabling supervised mode with the Apple Configurator.
+You can also supervise devices by enrolling them in Miradore through Apple Business Manager (previously Apple Device Enrollment Program).

 In situations like this, you can unlock Miradore-enrolled and supervised devices using the bypass codes that Miradore stores on the Device page.